KehindeOjo/KehindeOjo/README.md

 **🏘 Estate Financial Transactions Dashboard**
 > Created to help estate managers make sense of financial flows.
 > Using **Excel, SQL, and Power BI**, I tracked income, spending patterns, and ROI across multiple properties—delivering clarity in one dashboard.
+> Reduced financial discrepancies by 25%, ensuring more accurate financial reporting and decision-making.

 **🧑‍💼 HR Attrition Analysis**
 > Built a data model with **Excel, SQL, and Power BI** to uncover why employees leave.